astorDev/seege/postgres-vs-mongo/article.md

 | Mongo    | 174.51 ms | 12.05 ms | 35.53 ms |
 | Postgres |  60.43 ms | 22.42 ms | 66.11 ms |

-This is the test where Postgres finally took a lead.
-Not sure if it's result of a better query composition for Postgres but anyway that's a 1 point for postgres.
+This is the test where Postgres finally took the lead.
+Not sure if it's the result of a better query composition for Postgres but anyway that's a 1 point for Postgres.

 ## Conclusion